 Southern Oregon: Five terrific wine-tasting stops

+Jacksonville's Quady North tasting room is a must-stop on the Southern Oregon wine trail.
 The patio at Oregon's Schmidt Family Vineyards overlooks gardens and vineyards in Applegate Valley.
-When people think of Oregon and wine, it's the Willamette Valley - the famed chardonnay and pinot noir mecca just south of Portland - that springs to mind.

 Comments